JustinCappos/tuf/tuf/README-developer-tools.md

 <a name="overview">
 ## Overview
-The TUF developer tool is a Python library that enables developers to create and maintain the required metadata for files hosted in a TUF Repository.
+The TUF developer tool is a Python library that enables developers (package authors) to create and maintain the required metadata for a TUF Repository.
 The main concern when generating metadata for a TUF repository is generating information that matches the future location of the files in the repository.
 We use the developer tools to generate valid information so that the project and